Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 <h2 id="oscilloscope">3.4 Oscilloscope</h2>

 We have talked about how a multimeter can take instantaneous measurements of voltage, current, etc. This is very useful, but it's only useful for circuits with very simple behaviors.
 What if our system is more complex?
-In that case, to fully visualize the behavior of the system we need an  [oscilloscope](https://en.wikipedia.org/wiki/Oscilloscope) comes in, which is a tool used to graph voltage over time.
+In that case, to fully visualize the behavior of the system we need an [oscilloscope](https://en.wikipedia.org/wiki/Oscilloscope), which is a tool used to graph voltage over time.

 By doing that we can perform:
 - [<strong>Signal integrity</strong>](https://en.wikipedia.org/wiki/Signal_integrity) analysis: Check for noise, ringing, overshoot, or distortion on your signals